ANI

 During his address, the EAM said that"political convenience" should not be countenanced in determining responses to terrorism and extremism in an apparent reference to Canada amid a diplomatic standoff between the two countries.

-Get a daily dose of Pakistan Telegraph news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+He also said that respect for territorial integrity and non-interference in internal affairs cannot be exercised in cherry-picking.
+(ANI)Get a daily dose of Pakistan Telegraph news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Pakistan Telegraph.